 The most famous landmark in Nafplio is Palamidi Castle, built in 1846 by the Venetians.
 It sits on top of a hill overlooking the city and can be reached by road or by climbing the long stone staircase.

-Legend has it that there are 999 steps up to Palamidi castle and that there were originally 1,000 but the last was destroyed by Kolokotronis’ horse.
-In reality, there are 857 steps which were built by prisoners during Otto’s reign.
+Legend has it that there are 999 steps up to Palamidi castle and that there were originally 1,000 but Kolokotronis’ horse destroyed the last.
+In reality, there are 857 steps which prisoners built during Otto’s reign.

 It’s a long climb up all those steps and you’re guaranteed to have sore calves the next day, but the views from the top are well worth the effort.
 Exploring the castle is good fun too.